 Youth Engagement Program

-Last spring, the Bronx Council on the Arts launched its much-awaited Youth Arts Engagement Program at Longwood Art Gallery @ Hostos.
+In 2018, the Bronx Council on the Arts launched its much-awaited Youth Arts Engagement Program at Longwood Art Gallery @ Hostos.
 This initiative seeks to increase Bronx youth’s awareness of local arts while encouraging youth to embark on a life of ongoing culture engagement they can relate to.
-Youth benefit from free, age-appropriate art activities that foster critical thinking, interviewing and public speaking skills.
+Activities are free, age-appropriate, and created by professional teaching artists to foster critical thinking, interviewing and public speaking skills.